jacksontreid/math5610/Software_Manual/smaceps.md

 **Outputs:**

-​	_seps_ : real -- the single-precision machine rounding unit
+​	_seps_ : REAL*8 -- the single-precision machine rounding unit

-​	_i_ : int -- the number of digits in the representation of real numbers in single precision
+​	_i_ : INTEGER -- the number of digits in the representation of real numbers in single precision

 **Example Usage:**